Why would a life insurance claim be denied? Can Life Insurance Deny a Claim?

 2) Death during first 2 years of policy

 If the insured dies during the contestability period, the company will do a full investigation of the individual’s medical records as well as any other information requested on the application.
 This means that if there were any misrepresentations, falsities, or omissions on the application, the insurance company may retroactively cancel the policy and refund premiums instead of paying the full death benefit.
 This is an extremely common tactic among insurance companies, even when the misrepresentation in question is unrelated to the insured’s death.
+All too frequently, life insurance claim denied mistake on application.

 For example, we got our beneficiary client paid in full when the insured died within the contestability period of heart failure.
 We argued that the insured had no history of heart failure therefore could not disclose that.